Why You Might think ” I Hate Computer Science” And What To Do

 Wrapping Up: Finding Your Path in Tech

 There’s no single path to success in tech, and your journey doesn’t have to be confined to computer science.
 If you find yourself struggling, reflect on your challenges, reach out for support, and consider exploring other tech fields that might be a better fit.
+Networking with other computer scientists can also enhance your experience and career prospects in this rapidly evolving discipline.
 Remember, a career in tech is as varied as it is rewarding—there’s a place for everyone, whether you’re into programming, systems management, or data analysis.

 Whatever you decide, give yourself credit for the hard work and self-reflection it takes to find your way.
 And if you’re leaning toward exploring new paths, check out “7 Technology Jobs That Don’t Revolve Around Programming” for more ideas.
 You’re on the right track!